Second Battle of Bull Run: August 29: Jackson defends Stony Ridge

 On the Confederate right, Longstreet observed a movement of McDowell's force away from his front; the I Corps was moving divisions to Henry House Hill to support Reynolds.
 This report caused Lee to revive his plan for an offensive in that sector.
 Longstreet once again argued against it, this time due to inadequate time before dusk.
-He suggested instead that a reconnaissance in force could feel the position of the enemy and set up the Confederates for a morning attack.
-Lee agreed and Hood's division was sent forward.
+Longstreet suggested "that the day being far spent it might be well to advance before night on a forced reconnaissance, get our troops in the most favourable positions, and have all things ready for battle the next morning."
+To this General Lee reluctantly gave consent and Hood's division was sent forward.
 As soon as McDowell arrived at Pope's headquarters, the latter urged him to move King's division forward.
 McDowell then informed Pope that King had fallen ill and relinquished command of the division to Brig.
 Gen John P. Hatch, whom Pope had taken a considerable disliking to early in the campaign.
 Hatch had originally led a cavalry brigade and failed to carry out an order from Pope to raid down into the Richmond outskirts.
 Displeased at this, Pope reassigned Hatch to infantry command.
 He now ordered Hatch to go up the Sudley Road and attack, but Hatch protested that the road was clogged with Kearny's troops, it would not be possible to clear them out of the way before darkness.
 Exasperated, Pope repeated his order for Hatch to advance on the Confederate right, but was soon distracted by actions going on the other side of the line.
 John Hood's division had arrived on Jackson's right and McDowell ordered Hatch to reinforce Reynolds despite Hatch's protests that two of his three brigades (Gibbon and Doubleday's) were exhausted from the fight at Brawner's Farm the previous day.
 Hatch deployed Doubleday's brigade out in front.
 Hood's division forced Hatch and Reynolds back to a position on Bald Hill, overrunning Chinn Ridge in the process.
 As night fell, Hood pulled back from this exposed position.
 Longstreet and his subordinates again argued to Lee that they should not be attacking a force they considered to be placed in a strong defensive position, and for the third time, Lee cancelled the planned assault.